 - Providing advice to international and local community institutions to activate their role in relief and development.

 - Exchange information and experiences with networks, information platforms, and research centers with similar objectives and activities.

 - Participation in committees and task forces related to the work of “SoOHA”.

 - Rehabilitation and training of humanitarian activists in the preparation of reports and studies in the field of humanitarian work.

 Mechanism of Action:

-SoOHA is committed to work with media ethics and collaborates with networks, platforms, organizations and centers working in the field of media and humanitarian work in Somalia, the Arab world and the world, in line with its goals and aspirations.
+SoOHA is committed to working with media ethics and collaborates with networks, platforms, organizations, and centers working in the field of media and humanitarian work in Somalia, the Arab world, and the world, in line with its goals and aspirations.